nkg447/File-Explorer/README.md

   to get invitation to the team drop an email to
   <a name="name"></a>Nikunj Gupta @ <nikunj.gupta447@gmail.com>

-Some prerequisite required is a bsic knowledge of -
+Some prerequisite required is a basic knowledge of -
-  * java.swing API
+  * javax.swing API
   * java.io.File API